graemefox/mimi/README.md

 Data interpretation is identical to that described in the demo_data section, however you will hopefully have many more results.
 The rows in the "mimi_output.txt" are ranked by the
 "Size Range" column as we propose that a large range in allele size is most likely to be indicative of a true polymorphic microsatellite as opposed to a sequencing error which may result in smaller slippages producing an inflated number of alleles.

+#### Cite mimi
+If you found this tool useful please cite mimi:

+Fox, G., Antwis, R., Preziosi, R.F. and Rowntree, J.K. (in progress) Multi individual Microsatellite identification (MiMi).
+A microsatellite design workflow incorporating multiple genomes.

+(mimi is currently a work in progress but will be submitted for peer review and publication very soon).

 #### References
 Castoe, T.A., Poole, A.W., Jason de Koning, A. P., Jones, K.L., Tomback, D.F., Oyler-McCance, S.J., Fike, J.A., Lance, S.L., Streicher, J.W., Smith, E.N. and Pollock, D.D.
 (2012) Rapid Microsatellite Identification from Illumina Paired-End Genomic Sequencing in Two Birds and a Snake. *PLoS ONE*.
 7(2): e30953